What Does Psychology Have to Do With It?

 The safest approach, then, is to regard neurofeedback as the equivalent of over-the-counter medication, or nutritional supplements.
 Access for all.
 If a turf battle ensues, psychology does not present the strongest of hands.
 If there is a fight it will draw a crowd, and the bullies will win.
 If the laity is warned off with the caution that one is dealing with medical conditions, which are the province of Medicine, one cannot then object when Medicine makes the very same case.

-One Response to “What Does Psychology Have to Do With It?”
+One thought on “What Does Psychology Have to Do With It?”

 Leave a Reply